lu-zhengda/mcp-virtual-fs/README.md

 ### 1. Set up PostgreSQL

-You need a PostgreSQL instance with the `pg_trgm` extension (included in most distributions).
+You need a PostgreSQL instance with the `pg_trgm` extension.

 ```bash
 # Using Docker